 This real-time data on team capacity helps Jahnens stay on top of availability changes and allocate work with confidence: “I can quickly identify and provide assistance if a project requires a specific skill set,” she says.

-3. Look out for skill gaps by observing allocations
+3. Look out for skill gaps by observing teamallocations

 Comfort Agemo, Senior Capacity and Freelance Manager at Scholz & Friends, is no stranger to common resource allocation issues.
 “If you see that somebody is booked a lot, but somebody else is rarely booked, it might mean skills are missing,” she says.

-But while under- and overutilization are often indicative of a larger issue, it’s not all bad: Agemo recommends viewing skill gaps as an opportunity to help team members improve their abilities.
+But while under- and overutilization are often indicative of a larger issue, it’s not all bad: Agemo recommends viewing skill gaps as an opportunity to help team members improve their abilities and ship their best work.

 Here are some proven ways to spot and bridge skill gaps in your team:

-4. Set allocations in a central schedule to avoid project delays
+4. Set a centralized schedule with resource allocations to avoid project delays

 The creative team at advertising agency Truus uses a centralized schedule in Float to ensure everyone stays on top of their tasks and timelines.